Royal Enfield Thunderbird

-The Royal Enfield Thunderbird is a cruiser style motorcycle produced by Royal Enfield Motors in India.
+The Royal Enfield Thunderbird was a cruiser style motorcycle produced by Royal Enfield Motors in India from 2002 to 2020.
 The Royal Enfield Thunderbird is known as Royal Enfield Rumbler in export markets.

-The predecessor of the Royal Enfield Thunderbird was the Royal Enfield Lightning 535cc cast iron 4-speed albion gearbox (right side gear shifter) engine, produced from years 2000-2002.
-Lightning was launched in india in 1997 to 2003.
+The predecessor of the Royal Enfield Thunderbird was the Royal Enfield Lightning 535cc cast iron 4-speed albion gearbox (right side gear shifter) engine, produced from years 2000–2002.
+Lightning was launched in India in 1997 to 2003.

 The thunderbird was first introduced in 2002 with a 350 cc AVL lean burn aluminium engine and a five-speed gearbox with the gear shifter on the left side.
 It is also the first Royal Enfield to be fitted with a constant vacuum MIKUNI-UCAL Carburettor in stock condition from the company.
 Initially manufactured models have 'MIKUNI UCAL' in 3D on the carburettors, while the later generation models were fitted with 'UCAL' carburettors from the company.

 AVL stands for Anstalt für Verbrennungskraftmaschinen List (German for "Institute for Combustion Engines"), an Austrian-based automotive consulting firm as well as an independent research Institute.

 The AVL Royal Enfield engine was first introduced in the year 2000 with a 4-speed gearbox (Albion Motors, Engine gearbox) with the gear shifter on the right side like the old cast-iron head-block Enfield engines on the iconic Royal Enfield Machismo with an AVL Aluminium Head block.
-The 4-speed AVL aluminum engines with right side gear shifter were produced from 2000-2002 (approx less than 2 years), where as, the 5-speed AVL aluminum engines with left side gear shifter were produced from 2002-2009 (approx less than 7 years).
-This makes the Royal Enfield AVL engines rare and quite the collectors item.
+The 4-speed AVL aluminum engines with right-side gear shifter were produced from 2000 to 2002 (approx less than 2 years), where as, the 5-speed AVL aluminum engines with left-side gear shifter were produced from 2002 to 2009 (approx less than 7 years).
+This makes the Royal Enfield AVL engines rare and quite the collector's item.
 The Royal Enfield Electra, Machismo and Thunderbird all would later share the same 5-speed AVL engine 2002 onward till 2009.
-The AVL engines when compared to the Cast Iron would share the same pre unit engine of 4 & 5 speed, but different head blocks of Aluminium or Cast Iron respectively.
+The AVL engines when compared to the cast iron would share the same pre unit engine of 4- and 5-speed, but different head blocks of aluminium or cast iron respectively.
 The AVL engine had a higher compression and shorter stroke when compared to the Cast Iron Engine.
 Both Cast Iron and AVL Engines would come with a manual decompress lever, as seen on the Royal Enfield AVL Thunderbird & Machismo.